Phenikaai/phenikaai.github.io/_pages/home.md

 <br />
 We are a research group at the [Faculty of Computer Science, Phenikaa University](https://cs.phenikaa-uni.edu.vn/).
 Our aim is to explore applications of AI in different domains.
 Our research topics including:
 - Wireless Communication Networks (6G and Beyond)
-- Applications of AI in Smart Cities
-- Applications of AI in Art

 For more information about our work see [Research](research).